 THD stands for Total Harmonic Distortion.
 (Note to self… if I ever decide to start a rock band, that’s what I’m gonna name it!😋) A portable generator with a low THD produces “cleaner” power that’s better for sensitive electronics—computers, pump controllers, A/C units, etc. For your RV generator, look for one with a THD of less than 5%.

 Power-Up Your Next RV Trip

-So before choosing one of these top quiet RV generators, don’t forget to consider how much you plan to power, your budget, and even how you’ll be transporting it.
-And don’t forget any necessary accessories or adapters you might need for connecting it to your camper.
+So before choosing one of these quiet generators for RVs, don’t forget to consider how much you plan to power, your budget, and even how you’ll be transporting it.
+And don’t forget any necessary accessories or adapters you might need for connecting the portable generator to your camper.

 Want some more tips for RV camping fun with your family?
 Check out these articles.

 - 11 Best Travel Trailers Under 5000 lbs (2021) Video Tours, Pics + Floor Plans!

 - 9 GENIUS Ideas to Organize Your RV Shower Area (and stop spilling your soaps every trip!)

 - 23 Best Gifts for RV Owners | No Fluff, Just Great Gift Ideas